intelie/challenge-chart-plot/README.md

 {a: 1, b: 2}
 ```

+> Although this is not a strict JSON format, we are being lenient in order to improve readability and facilitate the data input.
+As there are some backend libraries that support this format, you can implement that support as a bonus.

 On our system, each event has two mandatory fields: timestamp and type.
 All other fields are optional.

 * *timestamp* field holds the moment that the event refers to.
 It is formatted as a regular [Javascript timestamp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getTime)